irenedo/pmcli/README.md

 Needs a python interpreter (tested in 2.x) and this modules:

-- sys
-- os
-- termios
 - ConfigParser
 - requests
-- io
 - json

-Just copy 'pmcli' file under your system's path
+Just copy 'pmcli' file under any of your system's paths

 ## Configuration